trampgeek/moodle-qtype_coderunner/Readme.md

 As a special case of the serialisation, if all values in the serialisation are either empty strings or a list of empty strings, the serialisation is itself the empty string.

-In programming questions, the HTML UI can be used to define a "fill-in-the-gaps" programming question.
-Here the `globalextra` should be set to the full program code, wrapped in a `<pre>` element.
-Since this is a raw text field which will necessarily contain some genuine HTML, it is necessary to manually perform html-escaping operations on the non-html code, such as replacing '<' characters with '&lt;'.

-Then, bits of the code can be cut out and replaced with HTML input elements either explicitly or by use of Twig macros like

-    {{ input('crui_expr1', 20) }}

-The question's template will receive the values of all input fields in JSON like

-    {"crui_expr1": ["*sp++"]}

-and, with sufficient ingenuity, can re-insert those field values into the original code, which can then be run with all the tests in the usual way.
-An example of this type of question is supplied as **TBS**.

 ### Other UI plugins